franciscosuca/onlineCv/project-plan.md

 # vX.1.1

+- Automate the way to generate the data from your CV
 - Version of the skill page with icons and images
 ?-- Download the icons from the different technologies ?--- Generate the logos for the platforms & other technologies(i.e.,